-Data science is a field that blends the multiple disciplines of machine learning, algorithms, data inference, programming, mathematics, and statistics to extract useful inference from raw data and solve complex problems.
+Data science is a field that blends the multiple disciplines of machine learning, algorithms, data inference, programming, mathematics, and statistics to extract useful inferences from raw data and solve complex problems.

 Using Data Science, information and knowledge are extracted from data, to make decisions and predictions, using machine learning, prescriptive analytics, and predictive causal analysis.

-It is the field that helps businesses, not just in recognizing their markets and improving their decision-making, but also in getting them closer with their customers.
+It is the field that helps businesses, not just in recognizing their markets and improving their decision-making, but also in getting them closer to their customers.
 Data Science deals with structured as well as unstructured data.
 It involves studying historical data.

 As data-driven decision-making is becoming more and more popular with time, each company, be it big or small, seeks professionals who can analyze and understand raw data, and help the company utilize it efficiently.

 Skills: Data Science vs Computer Science

 The skills needed for Data Science are –

 - Apache Spark and Hadoop